 This two minute time-lapse reconstructs the 400 year evolution of Lower Manhattan’s skyline.
 Watch as the city evolves from a small village into a glistening metropolis.

 This is also a film about the history of technology.
 Changing methods of representing urban space influence our perception of time and the city.
-When New York City was founded, Dutch settlers captured their town’s appearance through 17th-century drawings and paintings.
-As the city grew, people started using printing presses to reproduce images of the city in the 18th- and 19th-centuries.
-In the 20th century, photographers started capturing their city from above through aerial photos.
+When New York City was founded, Dutch settlers captured their town’s appearance through seventeenth-century drawings and paintings.
+As the city grew, people started using printing presses to reproduce images of the city in the eighteenth and nineteenth centuries.
+In the twentieth century, photographers started capturing their city from above through aerial photos.
 For the first time, New Yorkers could view the entire city in a single panoramic photo.

 In tribute to this long artistic tradition, this film constructs the city as each generation of New Yorkers would have represented it: through the subsequent technologies of drawing, printing, photography, and film.